im-Sndp/stratascratch-pyspark-solutions/README.md

 ## 📫 Contact

-For inquiries, please reach out to [Your Name](mailto:stalukdar.2003@gmail.com) or create an issue in the repository.
+For inquiries, please reach out to [Me(Sandeep Talukdar)](mailto:stalukdar.2003@gmail.com) or create an issue in the repository.

 Happy coding and good luck with your data science journey! 🎊